dbrekalo/backbone-base-view/README.md

 ---

 ### removeDismissListener(listenerName)
-Used for removing dismiss listeners.
+Use to remove dismiss listeners.
 See example above.

 ---

 ### addView(view, groupName)
-Used to setup parent-child view relationship.
+Use to setup parent-child view relationship.
 Child view is added to parent view group if groupName is specified.
 ```js
 ...
 initialize: function() {